Key Facts about Valpolicella

 Grapes

-The traditional blend of Valpolicella wine is made by these three indigenous grapes:
+The traditional blend of Valpolicella wine is made from these three Indigenous grapes:

 • Corvina